Acne Diet At A Glance

 Most weight lifters suffer from bacne, sweating and hormones may worsen cases of acne on the back, shoulders and trunk.

 What happens if an acne free diet does not work?

-Specialists at Clinic Cutis endorse & encourage health eating.
+Specialists at Cutis endorse & encourage health eating.
 Remember the acne free diet can reduce acne lesions, however this well balanced diet that can actually build lean body mass and decrease body fat percentage.
 Even if the diet does not produce the reduction of acne lesions you are looking for, it will make you a healthier person.

 If acne still persists despite optimal dietary control, we do have effective acne treatments including tablets, creams, hormonal control, chemical peels & Vitamin A taken as a tablet.

 There is no evidence that diets can improve scarring.
 The flip side is that for scars to remodel, one should be on a sensible, well-balanced diet.
 Supplementation is not required if you consume RDI of proteins.
 A diet high in elemental zinc can reduce acne lesions, which in turn can reduce future scarring.
 Zinc can be obtained through health food shops.

 Collagen powders are readily available & are cost effective.
 They can help with joints, however there are no good studies to show powders are effective in the management of scars.
 Nevertheless they are a safe as a supplement, much like vitamins.